top of page

 The important thing is whether they can see the problem clearly.

-But more importantly, people who share the same vision: that bootfitting is problem solving, that every skier deserves care, and that the end result matters more than the performance of expertise.
+Bootfitting is problem solving.
+Every skier deserves care.
+The end result matters more than the performance of expertise.

 This is why Sole is the important word.